hashicorp/terraform-provider-tfe/website/docs/r/workspace_run.html.markdown

 * `retry_attempts` - (Optional) The number to retry attempts made after an initial error.
 Defaults to `3`.
 * `retry_backoff_min` - (Optional) The minimum time in seconds to backoff before attempting a retry.
 Defaults to `1`.
 * `retry_backoff_max` - (Optional) The maximum time in seconds to backoff before attempting a retry.
 Defaults to `30`.
+* `wait_for_run` - (Optional) Whether or not to wait for a run to reach completion before firing the next run.
+When set to false, `manual_confirm` will not be considered as run will be started with auto apply set to true .
+Defaults to `true`.

 ## Attributes Reference